 apply for scholarships

-It also employs hundreds of thousands of workers.
 As technology increases, it will require the industry to keep up with demand for power usage, which is projected to increase 23% by 2040.
-Translation: The industry needs a larger workforce, which is a big deal for SLTC graduates.
+The industry needs a larger and trained workforce.

 do you have